hjoshi123/M1DevSetup/README.md

 Note that `homebrew` under Rosetta is installed in `/usr/local/bin`.
 The official M1 supported version would be installed in `/opt/homebrew`.
 Whichever brew is in your path first will run when you use brew.
 If it’s the `/usr/local` one, you’ll need to add the `arch -x86_64` prefix every time.
 Your best bet for using both is to alias one of them.

 To avoid this situation, what could be done is that Rosetta Homebrew could be given an alias like `ibrew` so that your brew points to the actual `ARM M1` version when the full support comes.
-This is a WIP and I will update the scripts so that we can have a native brew and an `rbrew` for Rosetta 2.
+This is a WIP and I will update the scripts so that we can have a native brew and an `ibrew` for Rosetta 2.

 Some things might be broken in the script, I am working to fix the problems.
 Your comments and suggestions in the form of issues are always appreciated.